syncthing/docs/dev/events.rst

 To receive events, perform a HTTP GET of ``/rest/events`` or ``/rest/events/disk``.
-The latter returns only :ref:`local-change-detected` and :ref:`remote-change-detected` events, the former all other events.
+The latter returns only :ref:`local-change-detected` and :ref:`remote-change-detected` events, the former all other events unless filtered.

+To filter the event list, in effect creating a specific subscription for only the desired event types, add a parameter ``events=EventTypeA,EventTypeB,...`` where the event types are any from the list below.

 The optional parameter ``since=<lastSeenID>`` sets the ID of the last event you've already seen.
 Syncthing returns a JSON encoded array of event objects,